 After about 15 years of web and Java EE development I turned my attention to Android.

 I am dedicated to solid apps that have the customer in mind.
-To do so, I have a strong focus on the limitations and the context in which mobile apps live, while being acutely aware of the short attention span of users.
+To do so, I have a strong focus on the limitations and the context in which mobile apps live and on taking the short attention span of users into account.

-Since I have been interested in new technologies for as long as I can remember, I see that there is always a need to learn due to the fast pace of the software industry, which I see as a significant benefit over other jobs.
+Since I have been interested in new technologies for as long as I can remember I see the need to learn and the fast pace of the software industry as a significant benefit over other jobs.
 Luckily the Android ecosystem is evolving rapidly

 I like to share with others.
 That's why I have been blogging for quite some time.

 Currently my main focus is on Grokking Android where I blog about some of my experiences while working on Android.

 Back in my Java EE days I had a blog named after Fred Brooks' famous book "No Silver Bullet".
 You can still read it.
 I also published a few posts on SUN's java.net blog (some of which survived on the Wayback machine).